erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ![Lucid](https://lucid.app/publicSegments/view/6f4a521d-b3f7-48f9-8f81-a7e2874ef736/image.jpeg 'System diagram')

 As can be seen in the diagram, the application comprises a few separate, independent, loosely-coupled **microservices**.
-Each service has its own dedicated data store or read replica (for read-heavy operations), ensuring data isolation and optimized performance.
+Each service has its own dedicated data store, and for services performing heavy read operations (like the Locations-finder service which executes complex geospatial queries), PostgreSQL read replicas are used to prevent overloading the primary database.
 The services communicate through Kafka using manual producers and consumers (not Kafka Streams) for simpler, more predictable processing and easier debugging.
 This approach keeps the pipeline straightforward while maintaining loose coupling and enabling reliable asynchronous data flow between components.

 All the services are stateless, allowing them to **[scale](#scalability)** easily and seamlessly.
 In addition, the architecture is **[resilient](#resiliency)** - no data is lost if any service suddenly shuts down.
 The only places for data in the application are Kafka and the data store (PostgreSQL and MongoDB), all of them persist the data to the disk, thus protecting data from cases of shutdown.